mmatyas/pegasus-docs/docs/user-guide/platform-android.md

 The important parts here are the **core** and the **storage** paths.
 Make sure you **correct the paths** of the above example to match your system and collection:

 - `/storage/emulated/0` is the absolute path to the internal storage on my phone.
 This can be completely different on other devices (eg. `/storage/sdcard`).
-Most file browser apps can tell you the correct path, then you can replace all occurences above.
+Most file browser apps can tell you the correct path, then you can replace all occurrences above.
 - `/data/data/com.retroarch/cores/fceumm_libretro_android.so` is the libretro core I've installed using the RetroArch menu.
 You'll only need to change the `fceumm_libretro_android.so` part.
 You can find the available cores [here](http://buildbot.libretro.com/nightly/android/latest/armeabi-v7a/).
 - If you've created a custom configuration file inside RetroArch, you can change `CONFIGFILE` to point to that instead of the default.